Spiderpig86/focus.js/README.md

 * To run, execute `node ./YOUR_DIR/route.js` or your custom script.

 ## Cursors
-* Customize the cursors used with the Focus component.
 | Class | Description |
 | --- | --- |
 | `.cursor-arrow` | Uses the default arrow cursor for the component. |